 Once remediation is complete, verification confirms the vulnerabilities are actually closed.
 Ongoing monitoring ensures new issues are caught before they become incidents.

-For many organizations, a security audit reveals that maintaining WordPress security best practices in-house requires more ongoing attention than they can realistically provide.
+For many organizations, a security audit reveals that maintaining WordPress security in-house requires more ongoing attention than they can realistically provide.
 That's often the point where ongoing security services become more practical than periodic audits.

 Why FatLab Builds Security Into Hosting